GameChangerCloud/schematic-nest-server-gamechanger/README.md

-# Getting Started With Schematics

-This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics to NPM.
+This schematic allows you to generate graphql API based on NestJS and TypeORM

 ### Testing